avocadobravado/beer-dictionary/README.md

 2) Move into the cloned repository by typing:

 ```
-$ cd dir/beer-dictionary
+$ cd beer-dictionary
 ```

-3) In the top level of the project's directory, create two hidden files -- an .env file for your API key and a .gitignore file
+3) In the top level of the project's directory, create a hidden file for your API key

 ```
-$ beer-dictionary/touch .gitignore
 $ beer-dictionary/touch .env
 ```